January is Glaucoma Awareness Month

 - Glaucoma is the second leading cause of blindness in the world, according to the World Health Organization.

-- After cataracts, glaucoma is the leading cause of blindness among African Americans.
-(1)
+- Glaucoma is the leading cause of blindness among African Americans.
+(2)

-- Blindness from glaucoma is 6 to 8 times more common in African Americans than Caucasians.
+- Glaucoma is 5 times more common in African Americans than Caucasians.
 (3)

-- African Americans are 15 times more likely to be visually impaired from glaucoma than Caucasians.
-(4)
+- African Americans ages 45-65 are 14 to 17 times more likely to go blind from glaucoma than Caucasians with glaucoma in the same age group.

 - Other high-risk groups include: people over 60, family members of those already diagnosed, diabetics, and people who are severely nearsighted.